 Ask any injured or sick employee why he or she is hesitant to file a workers’ compensation claim and they’ll likely tell you it’s because of the fear of getting fired.
-Because of this, many people who have suffered an injury or illness on the job avoid the legal system all together.
+Because of this, many people who have suffered an injury or illness on the job avoid the legal system altogether.
 Instead, they opt to use their health insurance to visit the doctor along with sick days or paid time off in order to recover.

 Do you see anything wrong with this picture?
 We do.
 At the Law Offices of Gerald D. Brody and Associates, we are committed to ensuring injured workers receive the benefits and representation they’re entitled to.
 This includes their right to file for workers’ compensation benefits to pay for medical bills and missed wages.
 Unfortunately, the process is often more difficult than it should be due to workers’ fears of losing their jobs while they’re out of work.